AamiraIam/media_Flex/README.md

 # media_Flex
-Responsive developer portfolio, enhanced from a Figma template using HTML, CSS, Flexbox and Media Queries.
+Developer portfolio, enhanced from a Figma template using HTML, CSS, Flexbox and Media Queries.